Emergency Numbers

 Tap any number to dial directly from your phone.

-Hatzolah and United Hatzalah both use 1221 in Jerusalem.
-United Hatzalah deploys ambucycles (motorcycle first-responders) throughout the Geulah–Romema–Mea Shearim corridor and typically arrives within 3 minutes.
+United Hatzalah (Ichud Hatzalah) deploys ambucycles throughout the Geulah–Romema–Mea Shearim corridor and typically arrives within 3 minutes; reach them on 1221.
 They triage and stabilize while MDA transports to hospital.

 Sorted by proximity to the Geulah–Romema hotel corridor where JRM families typically stay.